KatherineMichel/church-website-and-marketing-on-a-budget/old_website.md

 * The website was made using an outdated technique called Flash
 * Poor color choice (blue and pink are not complementary)
 * Use of clip art should be avoided if possible
-* Welcome Page runs the risk of being a "data dump"
+* Welcome Page runs the risk of being a "data dump," wasted space
 * Photo Page grid not aesthetically pleasing
 * Wasted space in Youth Activities Page
 * No social media sharing options